Meta: Russian invasion driving more disinformation online

 Belarus and Russia have not responded to the claims.

-Meta outlined other disinformation campaigns tied to Russia’s invasion of Ukraine, including one involving dozens of fake accounts that spread anti-Ukrainian rhetoric.
+The report outlined other disinformation efforts tied to Russia’s invasion of Ukraine, including one involving dozens of fake accounts that spread anti-Ukrainian rhetoric.
 Another network filed thousands of fake complaints about Ukrainian Facebook users in an effort to get them kicked off the platform.
 That network hid its activities in a Facebook group supposedly dedicated to cooking.

 Within Russia, the Kremlin has blocked hundreds of news sources and websites, including Facebook and Twitter, and threatened jail time to anyone who tries to report on the war.
 In the place of accurate journalism, the state-controlled media have pumped out discredited conspiracy theories about Ukrainian Nazis or secret U.S. bioweapon labs.